CT Voices of Hope

-Back in December, Alter Wiener, a Holocaust survivor living in Hillsboro, was hit and killed while crossing the street.
-During the Holocaust, Wiener had been through five camps in the span of three years and was one of the few family members that had survived, his cousins being the others.
+In December, Alter Wiener, a Holocaust survivor living in Hillsboro, was hit and killed while crossing the street.
+During the Holocaust, Wiener had been through five camps in the span of three years and was one of the few family members that had survived along with his cousins.
 After the last camp that he was in was liberated, he moved to Palestine.
-Eventually, he moved to New York, then from New York, he moved to the Portland area in 2000.
+Eventually, he moved to New York, and then to the Portland area in 2000.

 Wiener had dedicated his life to sharing his story and these lessons of morality.
 Because he felt that our awareness of the Holocaust was fading, he began working to get Oregon state legislators to pass a bill that would mandate Holocaust education in school curriculum.

-The bill that Wiener proposed had its first public hearing on February 20th.
-Though he is not alive to see all of it, his story is carried on by the students that he inspired.
-Claire Sarnowski, a Lake Oswego student, had met him when she was younger.
-She had testified to support the bill.
-Romie Avivi-Stuhl and Serena Bean, students here at Beaverton, attended a hearing themselves.
+The bill Wiener proposed had its first public hearing on February 20th.
+Though he is not alive to see it, his story is carried on by the students that he inspired.
+Claire Sarnowski, a Lake Oswego student, had met him when she was younger and testified to support the bill.
+Romie Avivi-Stuhl and Serena Mlodinoff, students at Beaverton High School, attended a hearing themselves.

 Passed unanimously on March 12th, the bill is known as Senate Bill 664.
 It will come into effect at the start of the 2020-2021 school year and requires school districts to educate their students on the Holocaust and genocide.